WE-Bots/project-car-archive/2015/Vision/README.md

 ##Note
 The ROS implementation discussed in this section is replacing the C++ Raspberry Pi Camera libraries that have been left in this directory.

 Look at the code in the "ROS Source Code" directory instead.
-That directory consists of the packages that we are making.
+That directory (\*cough\* *will* \*cough\*) consists of the packages that we are making.
 There is no markdown in the directory to prevent making a mess of the ROS workspace on the Pi.

 ##Hardware
 There are three hardware systems that concern this sub-team: an Android phone, an Arduino microcontroller with Bluetooth, and a Raspberry Pi with a camera module running ROS.
 The phone connects to the Arduino over Bluetooth, and the Arduino and Raspberry Pi communicate via serial comms over a short USB cable.